Alfresco/alfresco-identity-service/README.md

 ## Deploying the Identity Services Chart

-1. In order to deploy this chart you have to deploy the [Alfresco Infrastructure chart](https://github.com/Alfresco/alfresco-infrastructure-deployment#1-deploy-the-infrastructure-charts) which will deploy the identity service too.
+1. In order to deploy this chart you have to deploy the [Alfresco Infrastructure chart](https://github.com/Alfresco/alfresco-infrastructure-deployment#1-deploy-the-infrastructure-charts) which will deploy the Identity Service too.

-Using the following command only the identity service and the [nginx-ingress](https://github.com/Alfresco/alfresco-infrastructure-deployment#nginx-ingress-custom-configuration) will be deployed:
+Using the following command only the Identity Service and the [nginx-ingress](https://github.com/Alfresco/alfresco-infrastructure-deployment#nginx-ingress-custom-configuration) will be deployed:

 ```bash